- Taste of Kendall

 As Huffington Post points out, a holistic culinary education at an institution like Kendall College opens up career possibilities that sheer restaurant experience may not.
 Many of our graduates want to specialize in the industry.
 A culinary education prepares you to also enter into careers like a personal chef, a food stylist, a food writer, a recipe tester and more.

 Our Career Services Office assists students secure a job upon graduation with counseling, career fairs, and on-campus job interviews.
-92% of our December 2015 graduates reported employment within six months of graduation.
-Our employment statistics paint a clear picture – an education from Kendall can provide an advantage in the job market.
+96% of graduates who sought employment within their fields of study reported employment within 6 months of graduation. (self-reported—June 2016 graduating cohort) Our employment statistics paint a clear picture – an education from Kendall can provide an advantage in the job market.
 With the vast network of employers ready to hire Kendall College graduates, becoming a chef is an attainable goal when you have a degree.

 What other affordable options exist for education?